JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

     │                 │                   │                  │
     │                 │ Deny, reason: [forbid_..._quota_exhausted]
     │                 │                   │                  │
-    │                 │ annotation_values(reason, "revalidate")
+    │                 │ annotations_by_policy(reason)
-    │                 │ ["server"] → do not render this denial
-    │  loader         │                   │                  │
+    │                 │ every denial marked → do not render it │  loader         │                   │                  │
     │◀────────────────│                   │                  │
     │                 │  POST /reports    │                  │